James Gandolfini: Influence and legacy

-TV Guide published a special tribute to Gandolfini in its July 1, 2013, issue following his death, devoting the entire back cover of that issue to his image.
-In it, columnist Matt Roush cited Gandolfini's work as Tony Soprano as an influence on subsequent cable TV protagonists, saying: "Without Tony, there's no Vic Mackey of The Shield, no Al Swearengen of Deadwood, no Don Draper of Mad Men (whose creator, Matthew Weiner, learned his trade as a writer on The Sopranos)."
+TV Guide published a special tribute to Gandolfini in its July 1, 2013, issue, following his death, devoting the entire back cover of that issue to his image.
+Columnist Matt Roush cited Gandolfini's work as Tony Soprano as an influence on subsequent cable TV protagonists, saying, "Without Tony, there's no Vic Mackey of The Shield, no Al Swearengen of Deadwood, no Don Draper of Mad Men (whose creator, Matthew Weiner, learned his trade as a writer on The Sopranos)."

 Similar testimonials were given by his co-stars and colleagues, including Edie Falco, who expressed shock and devastation at his death; Sopranos creator David Chase, who praised him as a "genius"; Bryan Cranston, who stated that his Breaking Bad character Walter White would not have existed without Tony Soprano; and Gandolfini's three-time co-star Brad Pitt, who expressed admiration for Gandolfini as a "ferocious actor, a gentle soul and a genuinely funny man".
 Emily Nussbaum, writing for The New Yorker, said that "nobody could be under any illusion about what a television actor was capable of" after Gandolfini's portrayal of Tony Soprano.
-The Atlantic said Gandolfini's influence on television was "seismic," comparing him to film star Marlon Brando.
-Mark Lawson, writing for The Guardian, said that Gandolfini's performance as Soprano "represents one of the greatest achievements" of television.
-TV critic Alan Sepinwall said of Gandolfini's performance, "Watching it again, it was very clear to me, quickly and often, that this was the greatest dramatic performance in TV history."
+The Atlantic described Gandolfini's influence on television as "seismic,” referring to him as the Marlon Brando of television.
+Mark Lawson, writing for The Guardian, said that Gandolfini's portrayal as Soprano "represents one of the greatest achievements" of television.
+Critic Alan Sepinwall said of Gandolfini's performance, "Watching it again, it was very clear to me, quickly and often, that this was the greatest dramatic performance in TV history."

-In December 2013, following an online petition campaign started by one of Gandolfini's high school classmate, the borough of Park Ridge, New Jersey gave a section of Park Avenue, the street he grew up on, the nickname "James Gandolfini Way" and signs were installed at the intersection of Park Avenue and Kinderkamack Road at a public ceremony attended by several of his former Sopranos co-stars.
-In December 2013, HBO released a tribute documentary in honor of Gandolfini.
-The documentary, titled James Gandolfini: Tribute To A Friend, featured co-star interviews and behind-the-scenes footage.
-Spike Jonze's 2013 Academy Award winning film Her is dedicated to Gandolfini.
-Jonze and Gandolfini had previously worked together on Where the Wild Things Are.
+In December 2013, following an online petition started by one of Gandolfini's high school classmates, his hometown of Park Ridge gave a section of Park Avenue (the street he grew up on) the nickname "James Gandolfini Way".
+Signs were installed at the intersection of Park Avenue and Kinderkamack Road at a public ceremony attended by several of his former Sopranos co-stars.
+That same month, HBO released a tribute documentary in honor of Gandolfini.
+The documentary, James Gandolfini: Tribute to a Friend, featured co-star interviews and behind-the-scenes footage.
+Filmmaker Spike Jonze, who had previously worked with Gandolfini on Where the Wild Things Are, dedicated his Academy Award–winning film Her to Gandolfini.

 In 2014, Gandolfini was posthumously inducted into the New Jersey Hall of Fame.
-In 2019, his son Michael was cast as the younger version of James' character Tony Soprano in The Sopranos prequel film The Many Saints of Newark.
+In 2019, his son Michael was cast as the younger version of Tony Soprano in the prequel film The Many Saints of Newark.
 Michael watched the show for the first time to prepare for the role, describing it as an intense process.

-In May 2022, the Montvale service area on the Garden State Parkway was named for Gandolfini.
-The re-naming was part of a project that honored several New Jersey residents prominent in the arts, entertainment, and sports.
+In 2022, the Montvale service area on the Garden State Parkway was renamed for Gandolfini.
+The renaming was part of a project that honored several New Jersey residents prominent in the arts, entertainment, and sports.